Safe Spot provides services to help children and families affected by sexual abuse or severe physical abuse. Our services include:

 Mental Health Care

-One of Safe Spot's contracted therapists conducts a trauma assessment to find out how abuse has affected the child.
+One of Safe Spot's contracted therapists conducts a trauma assessment to find out how abuse may have affected the child.
 After assessment, the therapist uses an evidence-based treatment to help the child recover.
 In some cases, non-offending family members may also participate in therapy.

 Child and Family Advocacy